 Despite what some Serbian politicians may expect, the EU will not welcome Serbia to join the union after the arrest of Ratko Mladic, believes Konstantin Kosachev, head of the Russian Parliament's Foreign Affairs Committee.

-“I think that people in Serbia largely don’t even know what the European Union is,” he said.
+Boris Malagursky, a Serbian-Canadian film director and producer, says people in Serbia are being forced to believe in an EU dream.“I think that people in Serbia largely don’t even know what the European Union is,” he said.
 “I think the government is much keener on convincing them that this is good for them, and this is really interesting because something that is good for the people of Serbia should be felt by the people of Serbia automatically.
 It shouldn’t take such big efforts for the government to convince them that this is the right thing for Serbia.
 Serbian people are definitely becoming less and less interested in EU membership, and this can be seen by the most recent polls taken.
 The Serbian government is much more keen on Serbia being a member of EU than the Serbian people [themselves.]”